diazgio/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] reference to this pointer // While Python & Javascript may require passing this or self in the constructor, It is not passed in Java constructor.
 - [x] none // Above 3 are incorrect so "none" is the answer

-#### Q83.
+#### Q82.
 What are the four principles of object-oriented programming?

 - [ ] manipulation, encapsulation, inheritance, and dependency inversion
 - [ ] dependency inversion, open/closed principle, encapsulation, and inheritance
 - [ ] interface segregation, abstraction, dependency inversion, and inheritance
 - [x] abstraction, encapsulation, inheritance, and polymorphism

+#### Q83.
+Why is unit testing harder in OOP than functional programming?

+- [x] Objects may maintain internal state, which is not easily accessible by the tests.
+- [ ] The quality of unit testing frameworks for functional languages is better.
+- [ ] OOP promotes code reuse, which means that your tests have to consider more use cases.
+- [ ] Object-oriented languages tend to rely on frameworks such as Spring or Hibernate, which make them difficult to test.